IgniteUI/indigo-design-docfx/en/components/rating.md

 ## State

 The Rating component has an `Empty State` and it can be switched on and off from a boolean property in Figma.
-In addition, there is a `Value` property in Figma, which is the opposite of the `Empty State` and allows you to select the fulfillment of the Rating Value from predefined options from 0 to 5 (supporting half star as well).
+In addition, there is a `Value` property in Figma, which is the opposite of the `Empty State` and allows you to select the fulfillment of the Value from predefined options from 0 to 5 (supporting half star as well).
 In Sketch this can be achieved easily with ~Symbol Overrides.

 <img class="responsive-img" src="../images/rating_enabled_empty-state.png" srcset="../images/rating_enabled_empty-state@2x.png 2x" />
 <img class="responsive-img" src="../images/rating_value2.5.png" srcset="../images/rating_value2.5@2x.png 2x" />